Add this page to your book

 See also: Items in Transit

-Items that are overdue for longer than 180 days are automatically changed to a status of LONG OVERDUE (unless the patron has been flagged for collections).
-The price of the item, plus an optional processing fee of up to $10 (set per library in the Library Settings Editor), is applied to the patron’s card.
+Items that are overdue for longer than 3 months are automatically changed to a status of LONG OVERDUE (unless the patron has been flagged for collections).
+The price of the item, plus an optional processing fee of up to $10 (set per library in the Library Settings Editor), is applied to the patron’s account.
 Overdue fines on the item are automatically voided.

 See Payment Retention and Reimbursal regarding payments on Long Overdue Items that are accepted by a non-owning library.